When you run

 - attributeToStyle translates HTML attributes to inline CSS

-- ensure six digit HEX color codes (see package)
+- Ensure six digit HEX color codes are used in

 9.1 A plaintext version is output at the same location and with the same name, if